Being happy doesn’t mean that everything is perfect. It means you’ve decided to look beyond the imperfections. – Gerard Way

 Answer with a simple yes or no to the question, are you happy with your health?

-Since I began counting my BIG 5, I have never hit the full house and managed to score 5 out of 5.
+Since I began counting my BIG 5, I had never hit the full house and managed to score 5 out of 5.
 So I can’t tell you an awful amount about how that feels sorry.
-I’m guessing it would resemble some kind of omnipotent existence whose love for everything could travel both forwards and backwards in time.
+I guess it would resemble some omnipotent existence whose love for everything could travel both forwards and backward in time.
 I have been at zero before.. and that sucked big time.
-Trust me, this is a very bad place to be.
+Trust me; this is a very bad place to be.
 It was after this I decided to make more proactive steps to avoid it for my future.